coleenquadros/configuration/docs/app-sre/design-docs/qontract-operator-sharding.md

 ## Proposed solution

-Add a field `/app-sre/integration-1.yml#managed.spec.shardingStrategy` that defines how an integration in a specific environment will be shareded.
+Add a field `/app-sre/integration-1.yml#managed.spec.shardingStrategy` that defines how an integration in a specific environment will be sharded.

 ### Cluster sharding